-- Impulse: A purchase the customer was never intended to make but realized the need/want after seeing the product.
+- Impulse: A purchase the customer never intended to make but realized the need/want after seeing the product.

 FACTS & FIGURES

-The study highlights another important factor – How sports shopper review purchase options early in their purchase journey.
+The study highlights another important factor – How sports shoppers review purchase options early in their purchase journey.
 Whether it be planned or functional unplanned purchases up to 63% of customers opt for research before purchasing.

-It was further categorized and the research revealed that 67% of athletic equipment shoppers perform research prior purchasing, followed by footwear shoppers at 59%.
+It was further categorized and the research revealed that 67% of athletic equipment shoppers perform research prior to purchasing, followed by footwear shoppers at 59%.
 Apparel is searched the least at 45%.

 For research and information, no dominant source is determined.
 However, Amazon and other online stores tend to be the most used influential resources.

-Moving forward towards numbers study reports that customers who choose to visit physical stores visit two outlets on average, whereas customer who do their research online, navigate around four websites on average.
+Moving forward towards numbers study reports that customers who choose to visit physical stores visit two outlets on average, whereas customers who do their research online, navigate around four websites on average.
 Sports footwear purchase has the highest number of stores and websites visited prior to purchase – four websites and four outlets.
-On the contrary, apparel purchases have the least pre-purchase research score – two websites and barely on to two stores.
+On the contrary, apparel purchases have the least pre-purchase research score – two websites and barely one to two stores.

 The final takeaway associated with the planning phase is price.
 Whether the product is purchased or not, price is the most sought piece of information by sports goods shoppers.